 The dates of birth of children and periods of childcare or care of relatives or longer periods of absence due to illness or disability should be indicated in the application form; the last free text field "Other comments / Information" is available for this purpose.
 DAAD reserves the right to ask you to submit appropriate supporting documents.

-Proof of disabilities or illnesses can be provided in the form of a disability card or medical certificate.
+Please provide proof of disabilities or illnesses in the form of a disability card or medical certificate.
 If possible, the medical certificate should indicate the periods of absence.

 Other circumstances must also be justified and substantiated with supporting documents.